Inés Bergua: Senior

 In 2021 Inés participated in the World Championships along Valeria Márquez, Ana Gayan, Patricia Pérez, Uma Mendez Gonzalez and Mireia Martínez, finishing 12th in the All-Around and 5th in the 3 hoops + 4 clubs' final.

 The group debuted in 2022 at the World Cup in Sofia, they were 5th in the All-Around and 5 hoops and 6th with 3 ribbons + 2 balls.
 In Baku they were 12th in the All-Around and therefore didn't qualify for event finals.
 A month later in Pamplona they won bronze in the All-Around and silver with 5 hoops.
 In Portimão they won 3 silver medals.
 They won All-Around bronze and 5 hoops and silver with 3 ribbons + 2 balls in Cluj-Napoca.
-Inéz took part, with Ana Arnau, Valeria Márquez, Patricia Pérez, Mireia Martínez and Salma Solaun in the 2022 European Championships in Tel Aviv, winning silver in the 3 ribbons + 2 balls final, and the World Championships in Sofia where the Spanish group won three bronze medals: All-Around (earning them a spot for the 2024 Olympics), 5 hoops, and team.
+Inés took part, with Ana Arnau, Valeria Márquez, Patricia Pérez, Mireia Martínez and Salma Solaun in the 2022 European Championships in Tel Aviv, winning silver in the 3 ribbons + 2 balls final, and the World Championships in Sofia where the Spanish group won three bronze medals: All-Around (earning them a spot for the 2024 Olympics), 5 hoops, and team.

+In 2023 Inés and the group debuted at the World Cup in Sofia, taking 11th place overall and 8th with 3 ribbons & 2 balls.
+A week later they competed at the Grand Prix in Thiais.
+In April the group took part in the World Cup in Baku, being 10th in the All-Around and 8th with 5 hoops.
+In Portimão they won gold in the All-Around and silver with 5 hoops.
+At the European Championships in Baku the group finished 6th overall, 4th with 5 hoops and won bronze in the mixed event.
+After a training camp in Alicante Salma was selected for the World Championships in Valencia, there along Ana Arnau, Salma Solaun, Mireia Martínez and Patricia Pérez, she took bronze in the All-Around and silver with 5 hoops.